aarotronics/car-alternator-regulator/README.md

 To produce electricity mechanically, we need to "pump" electrons through an electrical circuit (some close loop of conductors and other stuff).
-This is done using some "black magic" of how our universe works:
+This is done using some "black magic" our universe offers us:
 **The Faraday's Law of Electromagnetic Induction**.

 We will take a piece of wire (a good conductor, so electrons will be happy